Skip to main content

 4. Avoid risks: Installers should take sensible steps to avoid high risk customers who may pose a threat to their business.
 Homeowners who appear or sound disoriented about their solar sale may require additional education to minimize risk of issues down the line.
 Homeowners who do not have an email cannot sign with LightReach, and while we do not expressly prohibit customers from creating emails for solar, they must belong solely to the customer and installers should document this in your verification.
 Ultimately, some homeowners simply may not be a good fit for our product, and installers are asked to use best judgement in proactively cancelling any customers who may not be a good fit for solar.

 In general, if LightReach selects an account for verification, we're looking for reasonable coverage of our above criteria.
-However, in unique or extreme circumstances, LightReach may also review secondary criteria.
+However, in unique or extreme circumstances, we may also review secondary criteria.

 Click to view secondary criteria